The city is in the early planning stage of building a fire station in southwest Overland Park.

 Blue Valley School District Curriculum

-As the Blue Valley School District initiates a fire science program for its students, a working fire station on school district property can provide a unique opportunity for student interested in fire science to learn and train.
+As the Blue Valley School District initiates a fire science program for its students, a working fire station on school district property can provide a unique opportunity for students interested in fire science to learn and train.

 Particulars of a curricular relationship between the Overland Park Fire Department and Blue Valley School District will be defined moving forward.